umbraco/rfcs/packages/0018-package-format.md

 #### NuGet feed on Our

 We will create a NuGet feed on the Our website for packages uploaded to Our.
-This means any package in the new .nupkg package format that is uploaded to our will be able to be consumed by a new custom NuGet feed.
+This means any package in the new .nupkg package format that is uploaded to Our will be able to be consumed by a new custom NuGet feed.
 This custom NuGet feed can be consumed within Visual Studio or any development IDE by adding the Our NuGet feed URL to your NuGet.config file.
 The feed URL is yet to be determined.

 If developers wish to upload their packages to NuGet as well that is totally ok.
 Perhaps in the future there will be a way to automatically publish a package from Our to your NuGet account.
 There's no problem with having the same package/version in 2 different feeds.